MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 ## About

-This plugin allows you to save/load resources in a background using threads, preventing main thread freezes and handling the process using signals.
+This plugin allows you to save/load resources in the background using threads, preventing main thread freezes and handling the process using signals.

 ## Features